ethyca/fides/clients/fides-js/docs/interfaces/Fides.md

 programmatically at any time from your own custom JavaScript logic as desired.

+NOTE: If using custom JavaScript to show the modal, you may also want to set the `modalLinkId` global option to an empty string to prevent the automated searching for, and binding the click event to, the modal link.

 #### Example

 Showing the FidesJS modal via an `onclick` handler on a custom button element: